 Percutaneous coronary intervention (PCI), also known as coronary angioplasty, is a catheter-based procedure used to treat the narrowed coronary arteries in patients with ischaemic heart disease.
 PCI is performed by an interventional cardiologist, a specially trained heart specialist, usually following a diagnostic coronary angiography.
 During PCI, a cardiologist places a tiny deflated cylinder-shaped balloon at the tip of a catheter under the X-ray control to the site of blockage in the coronary artery.
-The balloon is then inflated to crush the plaque into the walls of the artery.
+The balloon is then inflated to crush the plaque into the artery walls.
 The procedure usually involves implantation of stents (metallic mesh) to the site of original narrowing or blockage to prop it open.
-Traditional ("bare-metal stents", BMS) have been largely superseded by drug-eluting stents (DES) which release special drugs to prevent restenosis of the coronary artery.
-Bioresorbable stents are so far the newest devices, which aim to provide the mechanical support to the vessel in the acute stage and then disappear avoiding the long-terms problems with implanted foreign material.
+Traditional ("bare-metal stents", BMS) have been largely superseded by drug-eluting stents (DES), which release certain drugs to prevent restenosis of the coronary artery.
+Bioresorbable stents are so far the newest devices, which aim to provide mechanical support to the vessel in the acute stage and then disappear, avoiding the long-term problems with implanted foreign material.

 An alternative to PCI is coronary artery bypass grafting (CABG), which bypasses stenotic arteries using arteries (most commonly LIMA, left internal mammary artery) and veins (usually harvested from legs).
-The choice of revascularization between PCI and CABG depends on many factors, including number, complexity, location and functional impact of coronary artery lesions, presence of diabetes mellitus and age.
-Syntax score based on angiographic classifications of coronary lesions allows calculation of the risk of major adverse cardiac events (MACE), i.e. cardiac death, nonfatal myocardial infarction, or target lesion revascularization.
-Studies showed that patients with low Syntax score (less advanced disease) do prognostically well with both PCI and CABG but patients with high Syntax score (more advanced disease) are better off with CABG.
-Often in absence of prognostic difference, coronary revascularization with PCI is considered as less invasive, with lower risk of stroke but more often needs to be repeated in the future whereas CABG is a bigger initial undertaking but with less need for repeated procedures.
+The choice of revascularisation between PCI and CABG depends on many factors, including number, complexity, location and functional impact of coronary artery lesions, diabetes mellitus and age.
+Syntax score based on angiographic classifications of coronary lesions allows calculation of the risk of major adverse cardiac events (MACE), i.e. cardiac death, nonfatal myocardial infarction, or target lesion revascularisation.
+Studies showed that patients with low Syntax score (less advanced disease) do prognostically well with both PCI and CABG, but patients with high Syntax score (more advanced disease) are better off with CABG.
+Often in the absence of prognostic difference, coronary revascularisation with PCI is considered as less invasive, with a lower risk of stroke but more often needs to be repeated in the future, whereas CABG is a more extensive initial undertaking but with less need for repeated procedures.

-Coronary angioplasty is a safe and routine procedure with risk of major complications less than 1% in elective patients.
-The common mild problems are transitory chest discomfort during the procedure because the balloon briefly blocks off the blood supply to the heart muscle and some bruising at the insertion point in the wrist or groin, partly due to the use of antiplatelet drugs; significant haematoma or pseudoaneurysm requiring surgical repair is uncommon.
+Coronary angioplasty is a safe and routine procedure with a risk of major complications less than 1% in elective patients.
+Common mild problems are transitory chest discomfort during the procedure because the balloon briefly blocks off the blood supply to the heart muscle and some bruising at the insertion point in the wrist or groin, partly due to the use of antiplatelet drugs; significant haematoma or pseudoaneurysm requiring surgical repair is uncommon.
 Allergic reaction to the contrast dye is rare with newer agents.
-Mild transitory deterioration of kidney function is common but kidney failure requiring dialysis is very rare.
-Vascular access complications are less common and less serious when the procedure is performed via the radial artery (the artery in the wrist).
-Sometimes, the angioplasty is not successful in opening up the blockages, especially in case of chronically occluded arteries.
+Mild transitory deterioration of kidney function is common, but kidney failure requiring dialysis is rare.
+Vascular access complications are less common and less severe when the procedure is performed via the radial artery (the artery in the wrist).
+Sometimes, angioplasty is not successful in opening up the blockages, especially in chronically occluded arteries.

 Please bring your dressing gown and slippers with you.
-During your admission, you will be asked to put on a gown and paper pants.
+You will be asked to put on a gown and paper pants during your admission.
 Your details will be checked and a name band placed on your wrist.
-The procedure is performed in the cath lab (catheter laboratory), a special x-ray room which looks like a small operating theatre.
+The procedure is performed in the cath lab (catheter laboratory), a special x-ray room that looks like a small operating theatre.

-There will be several members of staff in the room during the procedure including a doctor, nurses, a cardiac physiologists a radiographer.
-During coronary angiogram, you will be lying on an x-ray table.
-Your heart beat will be monitored using electrodes and ECG machine.
-The radiographer will move the table and camera into position so that the x-ray pictures can be taken.
-A local anaesthetic will be used to numb the wrist (less often groin) and usually sedation will be given to help you relax.
-Once numb the doctor will insert a small tube, called a sheath, into the artery.
+There will be several members of staff in the room during the procedure, including a doctor, nurses, cardiac physiologists, a radiographer.
+During a coronary angiogram, you will be lying on an x-ray table.
+Your heartbeat will be monitored using electrodes and an ECG machine.
+The radiographer will move the table and camera into position to take the x-ray pictures.
+A local anaesthetic will be used to numb the wrist (less often groin), and usually, sedation will be given to help you relax.
+Once numb, the doctor will insert a small tube, called a sheath, into the artery.
 A guiding catheter is then inserted through the sheath and passed through the artery until it reaches the heart and the origin of the coronary arteries.
-Low dose x-rays are used to guide the catheter into the right position.
-Once the catheter is in position a special dye will be injected in the catheter which will flow though your coronary arteries and outline them on an x-ray.
+Low dose x-rays are used to guide the catheter into the correct position.
+Once the catheter is in place, a special dye will be injected into the catheter, which will flow through your coronary arteries and outline them on an x-ray.

-After the procedure you will return to the ward where nursing staff will monitor your blood pressure and pulse.
+After the procedure, you will return to the ward, where nursing staff will monitor your blood pressure and pulse.
 They will also check the wound.
-After a period of resting in bed, you will be allowed to mobilize.
+After a period of resting in bed, you will be allowed to mobilise.
 Your nurse will keep you informed of your progress.
-The interventional cardiologist will explain the results to you and schedule follow-up.
+The interventional cardiologist will explain the results to you and schedule a follow-up.
 A letter will be sent to your GP confirming this information.
-You will be able to eat and drink; it is important to drink plenty of fluid as this will help to flush the contrast dye from your body.
+You will be able to eat and drink; it is vital to drink plenty of fluid as this will help to flush the contrast dye from your body.
 Providing there are no complications, you will be allowed to go home approximately 2-3 hours after the procedure.
-If the test was performed via the wrist artery, the dressing can be removed in 24 hours.
+If the test was performed via the wrist artery, the dressing could be removed in 24 hours.